-We have been working since 2005 with key drug substance suppliers to measure and report the environmental impact of the manufacturing activity they carry out on our behalf.
+Since 2005 we have been working with key drug substance suppliers to measure and report the environmental impact of the manufacturing activity they carry out on our behalf.
 In line with the SHE Strategy adopted in 2010 we have continued this work to report the environmental footprint associated with outsourced drug substance manufacture (intermediates and active pharmaceutical ingredients) and now have performance improvement targets in place with prioritised suppliers.
 In 2012 this work was extended to include our key formulation and packing suppliers.

 The environmental measures we have selected at this time are waste generation, CO2 emissions from energy use and, from 2010, water use.